makubacki/tianocore.github.io/CLANG9-Tools-Chain.md

 ### The verbos build and run steps in Windows:
 ```
+$ Download the latest version Python from https://www.python.org/downloads/ and install it
 $ Download http://releases.llvm.org/9.0.0/LLVM-9.0.0-win64.exe and install it
 $ Download Visual Studio 2015 or 2017 or 2019 and install it, make sure nmake.exe, cl.exe, lib.exe and link.exe be ready.
 $ Download nasm compiler http://www.nasm.us/, copy nasm.exe to C:\nasm\ directory.